Engee documentation

 In — input signal

-The input signal can be specified as a scalar, vector or matrix of size by .
-In the latter case, the columns of the input signal represent independent channels.
+The input signal can be specified as a scalar, vector, or matrix of size on .
+In the latter case, the input signal columns represent independent channels.

 Data types: Float32, Float64, Int8, Int16, Int32, Int64, UInt8, UInt16, UInt32, UInt64